JimInCA/mek6802d5-cassette-interface/README.md

 ![alt text](./images/FRDM-K64F-Board.jpg?raw=true "MEK6802D5")

 The test_cassette_interface application program will be used to test the FRMD's firmware.
-What the test program does is it writes data to the transmitter and then reads any data received on the receivers.
-It then compares the data sent to the data received to determine of the test either passed or failed.
+What the test program does is it writes data to the transmitter and then reads any data received on the receiver.
+It then compares the data sent to the data received to determine if the test either passed or failed.
 After the test completes, it reports the final results of the test.

 An example execution of test_cassette_interface follows:
 ```